scalar-labs/scalardb/docs/configurations.md

 | `scalar.db.metadata.cache_expiration_time_secs`                  | ScalarDB has a metadata cache to reduce the number of requests to the database.
 This setting specifies the expiration time of the cache in seconds.                                                               | `-1` (no expiration) |
 | `scalar.db.active_transaction_management.expiration_time_millis` | ScalarDB maintains ongoing transactions, which can be resumed by using a transaction ID.
 This setting specifies the expiration time of this transaction management feature in milliseconds.                       | `-1` (no expiration) |
 | `scalar.db.default_namespace_name`                               | The given namespace name will be used by operations that do not already specify a namespace. |                      |

-### Two-phase commit support

-ScalarDB supports transactions with a two-phase commit interface.
-With transactions with a two-phase commit interface, you can execute a transaction that spans multiple processes or applications, like in a microservice architecture.

-For details about using two-phase commit, see [Transactions with a Two-Phase Commit Interface](two-phase-commit-transactions.md).

 ## Configuration examples